-There were no write-downs of intangible assets for the year ended December 31, 2021 (2020 - \$nil).
+There were no write-downs of intangible assets for the three months ended March 31, 2022 (March 31, 2021 - \$nil).

 10. Related party transactions

 Servicing Agreement

 On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners Advisors L.P. ("BC Partners").
 Under the terms of the Servicing Agreement, BC Partners as servicing agent (the "Servicing Agent") performs (or oversees, or arranges for, the performance of) the administrative services necessary for the operation of the Company, including, without limitation, office facilities, equipment, bookkeeping and recordkeeping services and such other services the Servicing Agent, subject to review by the Board, shall from time to time deem necessary or useful to perform its obligations under this Servicing Agreement.
 The Servicing Agent is authorized to enter into sub-administration agreements as determined to be necessary in order to carry out the administrative services.